Follow us on social

 Last week, Donald Trump floated that he may delay the approval of a $14 billion arms sale to Taiwan as a “negotiating chip” with China.
 “I haven’t approved it yet.
 We’re going to see what happens,” Trump told Fox News.
 “I may do it, I may not do it.”

 Cao’s comments come amid continued concerns over the state of U.S. stockpiles.
-A CSIS report published last month suggests the U.S. has burned through some key munitions fighting Iran — including about half of its Precision Strike Missiles and up to 80% of its THAAD interceptors
+A Washington Post report just Thursday quoted officias saying the U.S. military depleted much of its inventory of advanced missile-defense interceptors in operations against Iran.
+This followed a CSIS report published last month suggesting the U.S. has burned through key munitions fighting Iran — including about half of its Precision Strike Missiles and up to 80% of its THAAD interceptors

 But Defense Secretary Pete Hegseth has repeatedly dismissed munitions-related concerns.
 “We know exactly what we have.
 We have plenty of what we need,” he proclaimed at a congressional hearing last week.